 John Frow pays for his airline tickets with $601 in credit.
 But then he has a bike accident and cancels his trip.
 When he makes an insurance claim, Access America denies his claim, believing he didn’t suffer any financial loss.
 Now what?

-Question: I recently booked a trip to Colorado Springs on American Airlines.
+I recently booked a trip to Colorado Springs on American Airlines.
 I paid for the tickets with a credit I’d received after canceling a previous flight, plus $350 in fees.
-I bought travel insurance from Access America, which is offered through the American Airlines website.
+Travel insurance from Access America is offered through the American Airlines website.